-1. Transitional Voucher services may be authorized only to the extent that they are reasonable, allowable and necessary as determined through the assessment process; are clearly identified in the care plan; and only when no other funds are available to meet the expense.
+- 1. Transitional Voucher services may be authorized only to the extent that they are reasonable, allowable and necessary as determined through the assessment process; are clearly identified in the care plan; and only when no other funds are available to meet the expense.

-2. The person served is the primary decision maker as to the services and supports to be purchased and from what vendor those services are procured.
+- 2. The person served is the primary decision maker as to the services and supports to be purchased and from what vendor those services are procured.

-3. Allowable expenses include the following Covered Services as defined by Rule 65E-14.021, F.A.C.:
+- 3. Allowable expenses include the following Covered Services as defined by Rule 65E-14.021, F.A.C.:

 - a.
 Aftercare;

 - b.
 Assessment;

 - c.
 Case Management;

 - d.
 Day Care;

 - e.
 Day Treatment;

 - f.
 Incidental Expenses;

 - g.
 In-Home and On-Site;

 - i.
 Intervention;

-- j.
-Medical Services;
+- i.
+Medical Services:

 - k.
 Medication-Assisted Treatment;

 - I. Outpatient;

 - m.
 Recovery Support;

 - n.
 Respite Services;

 - o.
 Substance Abuse Outpatient Detoxification;

 - p.
 Supported Employment; and

 - q.
 Supportive Housing/Living.

-4. Allowable Incidental Expenses include time limited transportation, childcare, housing assistance, clothing, educational services, vocational services, medical care, housing subsidies, pharmaceuticals and other incidentals as approved by the Managing Entity in compliance with Rule 65E-14.021, F.A.C.
+- 4. Allowable Incidental Expenses include time limited transportation, childcare, housing assistance, clothing, educational services, vocational services, medical care, housing subsidies, pharmaceuticals and other incidentals as approved by the Managing Entity in compliance with Rule 65E-14.021, F.A.C.

-5. Network Service Providers and non-Network Service Providers must adhere to:
+- 5. Network Service Providers and non-Network Service Providers must adhere to:

-a.
-State purchasing guidelines for allowable expenses as promulgated by the Department and the Department of Financial Services b.
-The requirements of Rule 65E-14, F.A.C., and c.
+- a.
+State purchasing guidelines for allowable expenses as promulgated by the Department and the Department of Financial Services

+- b.
+The requirements of Rule 65E-14, F.A.C., and

+- c.
 Managing Entity protocols regarding allowable purchases.

-6. Managing Entities must request prior approval by the Department for the use of Transitional Voucher funds to purchase services from a licensed Assisted Living Facility (ALF).
+- 6. Managing Entities must request prior approval by the Department for the use of Transitional Voucher funds to purchase services from a licensed Assisted Living Facility

+(ALF).
 When utilizing an ALF, the request must include documentation showing due diligence was exercised in searching for less restrictive housing in these cases.